Recent Searches

 Is there a limit to the number of videos in a playlist?

-Can I calculate the duration for only a part of the playlist?
+Can I calculate the duration for only part of the playlist?

 Yes.
-After the playlist details are loaded, you can use the 'From Video' and 'To Video' dropdowns to select a specific range of videos.
-The total and adjusted durations will automatically update to reflect your selection.
+Once a playlist is loaded, use the 'From Video' and 'To Video' dropdowns to select a range.
+The totals update to match your selection.

-What is a YouTube API Key and why do I need one?
+What is a YouTube API key and why would I provide one?

 A YouTube API key is an identifier that lets you access YouTube's data.
-You don't necessarily need one; the tool works without it.
-However, using your own key is recommended for heavy users to avoid hitting the daily quota limits of the shared server key.
+You don't have to provide one.
+The tool works without it, using a shared backend key.
+Bringing your own key avoids the daily quota of that shared key, so you won't hit rate limits when running many lookups in a row.

-Is it safe to enter my YouTube API key here?
+Is it safe to enter my API key here?

-The CSV export provides a detailed breakdown of the playlist.
-Each row represents a video and includes the video number, title, YouTube video ID, duration in seconds, formatted duration (HH:MM:SS), and a direct URL to the video.
+One row per video, with: video number, title, YouTube video ID, duration in seconds, formatted duration (HH:MM:SS), and a direct URL to the video.